TMaranzatto/TMaranzatto.github.io/_publications/Age-of-Gossip-in-Random-and-Bipartite-Networks.md

 permalink: /publication/2024-06-07-age-random

-excerpt: 'My first paper on AoI.
-I study the age in unbalanced complete bipartite graphs, random regular graphs, and the erdos reyni graph.
+excerpt: 'I study the age in unbalanced complete bipartite graphs, random regular graphs, and the erdos reyni graph.
 I prove a key technical lemma that the vAoI with Yates's weights is monotone under adding edges'

 date: 2024-06-07